 Cheyenne, Wyoming Territory, 1878

 A crash, and the sudden alarm of chickens split the air.
-It was mid afternoon, and Anna looked up from where she stood in the near paddock.
+It was mid-afternoon, and Anna looked up from where she stood in the near paddock.
 In her hands she held one end of a rope, while at the other was a rather belligerent foal.

 The foal, a dark bay color already with a strong neck and back, was refusing to walk around the paddock.
-He stamped the ground and snorted every time Anna tried to gently encourage him.
+He stamped the ground and snorted every time Anna tried gently to encourage him.

 “Dammit!”
 Anna knew exactly what that crashing sound was.
 But she couldn’t just leave the foal here.
 With a snarl, she looped and tied off the line against the paddock fence, sprinting not towards the chicken coop—for that was where the sound was coming from, along with the distressed clucks of the birds—but instead to the small barn next to the paddock.